FormidableLabs/victory-docs/src/screens/docs/components/victory-polar-axis/ecology.md

 The `axisLabelComponent` prop takes a component instance which will be used to render the axis label.
 The new element created from the passed `axisLabelComponent` will be supplied with the following props: `x`, `y`, `verticalAnchor`, `textAnchor`, `angle`, `transform`, `style` and `events`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `axisLabelComponent` is omitted, a new [`VictoryLabel`] will be created with props described above.

+**Note:** Axis labels are only rendered with the dependent axis in polar charts.

 *default:* `axisLabelComponent={<VictoryLabel/>}`

 ```js